rmshaffer/rmshaffer.github.io/about.md

 # About

-Ryan Shaffer is quantum computing scientist and software engineer with a strong academic foundation and over 15 years of industry experience at leading technology companies.
+Ryan Shaffer is a quantum computing scientist and software engineer with a strong academic foundation and over 15 years of industry experience at leading technology companies.
 His work spans quantum computing, software engineering, and applied science leadership.

 ## Industry Experience